uraniumreza/uraniumreza-blog/content/maximum-contiguous-subarray/index.md

 ---
 title: 'Maximum Contiguous Subarray'
-description: 'Given an integer array `nums`; find the contiguous subarray (containing at least one number) which has the largest sum and return its sum.'
+description: 'Given an integer array e.g. nums; find the contiguous subarray (containing at least one number) which has the largest sum and return its sum.'
 date: '2019-08-20'
 categories:
   - Problem Solving